Italian Tomato & Cucumber Salad Recipe

 Get out your knife, cutting board, and a large mixing bowl.

-Cut off the ends of the cucumbers and slice the pieces into small pieces and place them into a large mixing bowl.
+Cut off the ends of the cucumbers make diced cucumber and place them into a large mixing bowl.
 We give our ends to the guinea pigs, but you can also use them for the compost bin.

 You can peel and deseed the cucumbers; we have no issues eating peels and seeds, so we just cut them.